An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Method

 \subsection{Seq2Seq}

 In order to leverage temporal information and emotion labels throughout each video, our method takes as input sequences of frames that contain either visual or aural information (which will be described in the next subsections).
-After extracting for each sequence of frames its intermediate feature representation, we use an LSTM (Long Short-Term Memory) \cite{hochreiter1997long} model, which maps the input sequence of features to output labels.
+After extracting intermediate feature representations for each sequence of frames, we use a standard LSTM (Long Short-Term Memory) \cite{hochreiter1997long} model in order to map the extracted feature sequences features to their respective output labels.